 The 2019 Constitutional Declaration provided for state agencies during the ‘Transitional Period’ to ‘Repeal laws and provisions that restrict freedoms or that discriminate between citizens on the basis of gender.’
 However, the gender discrimination in the nationality law has not yet been addressed.

 In 2012, the governments of Sudan and South Sudan negotiated a Framework Agreement (the “Four Freedoms Agreement”) offering reciprocal rights to the citizens of one in the other.
-It is unclear, however, to what extent the agreement will be implemented.
-To enjoy rights under the agreement, a person first has to be documented with the nationality of the other country, whereas many people potentially affected in fact consider themselves nationals of the state where they live.
+To enjoy rights under the agreement, a person first has to be documented with the nationality of the other country, whereas many people potentially affected in fact may consider themselves nationals of the state where they live.